2021 Nissan Rogue Possibly Leaked In New Images

 Motor1.com Car Buying Service

 The alleged leak shows a Rogue Platinum, the trim level that should reside at the top of the model range.
 As on other Nissan models, the Rogue Platinum appears to get brown interior accents – in this case the dash top and windowsills – and quilted leather seats with brown contrast stitching.
 The tablet-style touchscreen fits in with the current Nissan interior designs, and it should offer decent ergonomics if it’s similar to what we’ve seen in the Sentra, Kicks, and Titan.
+What's more, it should offer wireless Apple CarPlay and smartphone integration, bringing more of that technology to the mass market.
 The two rows of seating appear to be quite spacious, which isn’t surprising since the current Rogue offers an interior that’s roomy enough for four adults.

 Nissan is committing to put the 2021 Rogue into production before the end of the year, so it likely won’t be long before we learn whether this alleged leak was accurate or not.
 The current-generation (and somewhat dated) Rogue still regularly breaks into best-selling lists worldwide, and based on our early look at the next-gen crossover, we see no reason why the new model won’t continue the trend.